Board of Trustees

 Harriet Walker is President of the firm Harriet Walker & Affiliates.

-Mrs. Walker has been a Governor of the Royal Ontario Museum from 2003 to the present and is the current Chair of the major donors group called the Royal Patrons Circle.
+Mrs. Walker has an extensive background in corporate governance for the not-for-profit sector.
+She was a Trustee and Governor of the Royal Ontario Museum and is the current Chair of the Royal Patrons Circle, the museum’s major donors group.

 Paul R. Baay, Calgary, Alberta